WHY BUY SUSTAINABLY GROWN FRUIT ESPECIALLY?

 Make an appointment to come to the farm to purchase your food OR talk to me about delivering it to you at NO EXTRA CHARGE when you purchase $50.00 worth or more.
 I can only sell/deliver in Missouri (in and around Kansas City), so if you live in Kansas... we’ll have to discuss finding a place in Missouri for that.

-As a farm, we are able to continue working and selling product.
 You are welcome to come to the farm BY APPOINTMENT ONLY (AS USUAL) to pick up your food.
 When you schedule your visit, it will help if you know what you want so I can have it ready for you (and also have your change ready as well).
 I do accept checks or cash.
 We work from home and therefore our exposure to the outside world is minimal.
-I wear gloves to pack your order and have it ready for you to put in your cooler via exchange at a distance.
+I am happy to have it ready for you at a distance, just ask for "curbside service".